zinic/crawl/core.md

 Your typical punch to the face is equal to five points of kinetic potential and therefore worth 1d6 points of damage.

+This damage is separate from the attack that caused it, meaning armor will apply to it all on its own.

 #### Forced Movement